A small town of Trakai, just a short drive from Vilnius, the capital, is one of the main tourist attractions in Lithuania.

 Last time I visited Trakai, I spent the most amazingly peaceful autumn Wednesday in this place, normally bustling with local and foreign visitors.

-The suggested route above would give a first-time visitor a good idea of what the most important landmarks in this small town are.
 However, if you are planning to stay around a little longer, or this is your second or third visit to the place, look through this website of Trakai Tourism Information Centre, you’ll see there’s so much more to this vibrant, historic town than I could cover in this brief description.